anishgandla26/Email-spoofing-tool/README.md

 Email spoofing is a big threat to both individuals and organizations ([Yahoo breach](https://arstechnica.com/tech-policy/2017/03/fbi-hints-that-hack-of-semi-privileged-yahoo-employee-led-to-massive-breach/), [John podesta](https://www.cbsnews.com/news/the-phishing-email-that-hacked-the-account-of-john-podesta/)).
 To address this problem, modern email services and websites employ authentication protocols -- SPF, DKIM, and DMARC -- to prevent email forgery.

 Our latest research shows that the implementation of those protocols suffers a number of security issues, which can be exploited to bypass SPF/DKIM/DMARC protections.
 Figure 1 demonstrates one of our spoofing attacks to bypass DKIM and DMARC in Gmail.
-For more technical details, please see our [Black Hat USA 2020 talk](https://www.blackhat.com/us-20/briefings/schedule/#you-have-no-idea-who-sent-that-email--attacks-on-email-sender-authentication-19902) (with [presentation video](https://www.youtube.com/watch?v=ar_lVqkWcHk&list=PL--A-gWJV1dJ19SyhkzklMC3C8ra1kK5-&index=5&t=30s&ab_channel=BlackHat))

-- Black Hat USA 2020 slides (PDF): [You have No Idea Who Sent that Email: 18 Attacks on Email Sender Authentication](http://i.blackhat.com/USA-20/Thursday/us-20-Chen-You-Have-No-Idea-Who-Sent-That-Email-18-Attacks-On-Email-Sender-Authentication.pdf)

 In this repo, we summarize all test cases we found and integrate them into this tool to help administrators and security-practitioners quickly identify and locate such security issues.